david-bouyssie/Quantitative-proteomics/README.md

 ### 2.2.
 Modules description

 The instrumental QC project includes 2 modules (located at _Modules/Instrumental QC_):
-- Descriptive_CytoC.rmd : this module generates a report which shows the evolution of metrics (RT, intensity, PPM) accross the acquired times.
+- Descriptive_CytoC.rmd : this module generates a report which shows the evolution of metrics (RT, intensity, PPM) accross the acquired times (see _Descriptive_report__cytoc_ref.html_).
-- Comparative_CytoC.rmd : this module generates a report which evaluates the validity of metrics in a test serie based on observed metrics in a reference serie.
+- Comparative_CytoC.rmd : this module generates a report which evaluates the validity of metrics in a test serie based on observed metrics in a reference serie (see _Comparative_report__cytoc_ref.html_).

 ## 3. Quantitative data analysis project